Variant Effect Predictor FAQ

 - The index alongside the FASTA can become corrupted.
 Delete [fastafile].index and re-run VEP to regenerate it.
 By default this file is located in your $HOME/.vep/[species]/[version]_[assembly] directory.

 - The FASTA file itself may have been corrupted during download; delete the fasta file and the index and re-download (you can use the VEP installer to do this).

 - Older versions of BioPerl (1.2.3 in particular is known to have this) cannot properly index large FASTA files.
 Make sure you are using a later (>=1.6) version of BioPerl.
 The VEP installer installs 1.6.1 for you.

 If you still see problems after taking these steps, or if you were not using a FASTA file in the first place, please contact us.

-Q: Can I get 1000 Genomes Phase 3 allele frequencies using GRCh38?
+Q: Can I get gnomAD or ExAC allele frequencies in VEP?